Chaurasi Khamba Mosque: History

 The Chaurasi Khamba Mosque ranks among the earliest royally-sanctioned mosques in northern India, dating from the late 12th century to the early 13th century (1190-1210 CE).
 Constructed following the conquest of northern India by the forces of Mohammad Ghouri, it is believed to have been erected on the remnants of pre-existing Hindu temples.
 The Chaurasi Khamba Mosque was patronized by Baha Al-Din Tughrul.
-His patronage of the mosque aligns with his role in consolidating Muslim rule in northern India during this period.
+His support of the mosque aligns with his role in consolidating Muslim rule in northern India during this period.
 Some features of this mosque suggest that it was significantly altered during Mughal times, or possibly by the British, to give it a Mughal feel; it has a more "finished" and uncluttered appearance, and the wrap-around sloping canopy with small parapet above is a prominent Mughal-era design element.

-Naming and use

-The mosque was claimed to be found on the remains of a Hindu temple, and it is embellished with 84 finely carved pillars, a symbolic number that is repeated throughout Kaman: 84 ponds, 84 temples, and 84 ha split into 84 little water pools.
-However, what lends an air of intrigue to Chaurasi Khamba is its mysterious count.
-Its name, translating to "84 pillars," highlights the grid-like arrangement of pillars that form a stunning colonnade within the structure.
-The mosque reflects the architectural grandeur typical of the Ghurid era, with its intricate carvings, domes, and arches, and also serves as a significant cultural and religious landmark.
+It is thought the mosque sits on remains of a Hindu temple.
+The building contains several symbolic embellishments: 84 carved pillars, a symbolic number throughout Kaman: 84 ponds, 84 temples, and 84 ha split into 84 little water pools.
+The count of Chaurasi Khamba lends some mystery.
+Its name translates to "84 pillars."
+This highlights the grid-like arrangement of pillars that form a stunning colonnade within the structure.
+The mosque reflects the architectural typical of the Ghurid era, with its carvings, domes, and arches.
+It also serves as a significant cultural and religious landmark.

 Architecture

 The mosque consists of two floor plans: the ground plan and the first plan (upper level).
 The mosque follows a hypostyle plan with 84 columns.
-Upon the main entrance gateway, there is a lobby met by stairs leading to the upper floor level.
-The lobby directly leads to an open-to-sky courtyard (sahn) surrounded by porticos.
-The Qibla wall with the domed mihrab is located opposite the entrance lobby.
-The upper floor level has only a minbar for the mosque, in addition to a royal gallery with its own access flight, separate from the upper-level leading stairs.
+Upon the main entrance gateway, there is a lobby with stairs leading to the upper floor level.
+The lobby leads to an open-to-sky courtyard (sahn) surrounded by porticos.
+The Qibla wall with the domed mihrab is located opposite the lobby.
+The upper floor level has only a minbar for the mosque, in addition to a royal gallery with its own access stair, separate from the upper-level leading ones.
 The colonnade of the mosque is enclosed with thick stone walls on the western side and the southern side, in addition to the north-west corner of the northern wall to enclose the royal gallery and the prayer hall.